 Zone Objectives Permitted with Consent Prohibited B5 Business Development To enable a mix of business and warehouse uses, and bulky goods premises that require a large floor area, in locations that are close to, and that support the viability of, centres.
 To enable a purpose built dwelling house to be used in certain circumstances as a dwelling house.
 To support urban renewal and a pattern of land use and density that reflects the existing and future capacity of the transport network.
 Bulky goods premises, centre-based child care facilities, dwelling houses, food and drink premises, garden centres, hardware and building supplies, hotel or motel accommodation, landscaping material supplies, light industries, markets, passenger transport facilities, respite day care centres, roads, serviced apartments, vehicle sales or hire premises, warehouse or distribution centres.
 Various including inter alia : industries, residential accommodation, retail premises, transport depots, truck depots, vehicle body repair workshops, vehicle repair stations.
 B6 Enterprise Corridor To promote businesses along main roads and to encourage a mix of compatible uses.
 To provide a range of employment uses (including business, office, retail and light industrial uses).
 To maintain the economic strength of centres by limiting retailing activity.
 To provide for residential uses, but only as part of a mixed development.
 To enable a purpose built dwelling house to be used in certain circumstances as a dwelling house.
 Business premises, community facilities, dwelling houses, food and drink premises, garden centres, hardware and building supplies, hotel or motel accommodation, landscaping material supplies, light industries, markets, neighbourhood shops, office premises, passenger transport facilities, plant nurseries, roads, self-storage units, serviced apartments, vehicle sales or hire premises, warehouse or distribution centres.
 Various uses including inter alia : centre-based child care facilities, commercial premises, industries, residential accommodation, storage premises.
-B7 Business Park To provide a wide range of office and light industrial uses.
-To encourage employment opportunities.
+IN2 Light Industrial To provide a wide range of light industrial, warehouse and related land uses.
+To encourage employment opportunities and to support the viability of centres.
+To minimise any adverse effect of industry on other land uses.
 To enable other land uses that provide facilities or services to meet the day to day needs of workers in the area.
-To provide for limited residential development in conjunction with permissible active ground floor uses.
-To provide for certain business and office premises and light industries in the arts, technology, production and design sectors.
-Centre-based child care facilities; Garden centres; Hardware and building supplies; Light industries; Neighbourhood shops; Office premises; Oyster aquaculture; Passenger transport facilities; Respite day care centres; Roads; Tank-based aquaculture; Warehouse or distribution centres; Any other development not specified.
-Various uses including inter alia : centre-based child care facilities, heavy industries, health services facilities, pubs, restaurants or cafes, shops.
+To support and protect industrial land for industrial uses.
+To retain existing employment uses and foster a range of new industrial uses to meet the needs of the community.
+To ensure the provision of appropriate infrastructure that supports Leichhardt's employment opportunities.
+To retain and encourage waterfront industrial and maritime activities.
+Agricultural produce industries, depots, educational establishment, garden centres, general industries, hardware and building supplies, industrial training facilities, light industries, neighbourhood shops, places of public worship, roads, storage premises, warehouse or distribution centres.
+Various uses including inter alia : centre-based child care facilities, heavy industries, health services facilities, pubs, residential accommodation, restaurants or cafes, shops.